Pico Agudo (Sapopema)

+Aerial photo of Pico Agudo in Sapopema.

 The Pico Agudo (Portuguese: 'acute peak') is a peak near the Brazilian municipality of Sapopema, Paraná.
 It is 15 km West of Sapopema, overlooking the valley of the Tibagi River, 20 km North and downstream of the Mauá Hydroelectric Plant.

 The Pico Agudo is 4000 ft in height and is the main tourist attraction for walkers in the Sapopema prefecture.

 It was surveyed between 1920 and 1930 by Reinhard Maack, one of the first geologists to explore the region, who made a geological survey of the Tibagi River valley.